HOW DO I GET STARTED WITH THERAPY?

 HOW DO I PAY FOR MY SESSIONS?

 Acceptable forms of payment include cash, check, or credit card.
 Payment is expected at the beginning of each session.
 However, arrangements can be made to accommodate those who would like to pay on a monthly basis.
-During our initial call, we will discuss my current fee structure before therapy begins.
+During our initial call, we will discuss our current fee structure before therapy begins.

 DO YOU ACCEPT INSURANCE?